Hearty, delicious, and portable, these cookies will be a hit for breakfast or as a nutritious snack!

 Somewhere between helping your son find his missing shoe and cleaning up the bowl of dog food that got knocked over, you need to feed them.

 Having nutritious breakfast staples on hand is a must for busy mornings.
-I know I need to be able to reach into a container or my freezer and have something we can grab & go or simply reheat before we run out the door.
+I know that I need to be able to reach into a container or my freezer and have something we can grab and go or simply reheat before we run out the door.

 They need foods that will fill their bellies and hold them over until the next snack or meal.
 If they’re not at their best, they’re not going to be able to concentrate and focus like they need to.